yash91989201/vynchat/apps/server/src/bot-service/IMPLEMENTATION_NOTES.md

 #### 1. **New BotInstanceSimple Class** (`bot-instance-simple.ts`)

 **What it does differently:**
-- ✅ **No lobby presence channel** - Bots don't need to broadcast their online status
+- ✅ **Lightweight lobby presence** - Joins shared `global:lobby` channel for online count (with staggered timing)
 - ✅ **No user notification channel** - Uses database polling instead of Realtime for match detection
-- ✅ **Only 1 Realtime channel per bot** - Room channel only when matched
+- ✅ **Minimal Realtime usage** - Only 1-2 channels per bot (lobby + room when matched)
 - ✅ **Fallback to polling** - If Realtime fails, falls back to database polling for messages

 **How it works:**
 1. Creates bot user in database
+2. Joins `global:lobby` presence channel (with retry and graceful failure)
-2. Joins matchmaking queue via PGMQ
+3. Joins matchmaking queue via PGMQ
-3. **Polls database every 3 seconds** to check if matched to a room (via `room_member` table)
+4. **Polls database every 3 seconds** to check if matched to a room (via `room_member` table)
-4. When matched, tries to join room Realtime channel
+5. When matched, tries to join room Realtime channel
-5. If Realtime fails, falls back to polling room messages every 2 seconds
+6. If Realtime fails, falls back to polling room messages every 2 seconds
+7. Updates lobby presence status (idle → matched → idle)

 #### 2. **Updated Bot Manager**

 **Changes:**
 - Uses `BotInstanceSimple` instead of `BotInstance`
-- Increased startup delays from 3-5s to **5-8 seconds** between bots
+- Increased startup delays from 5-8s to **7-10 seconds** between bots (prevents lobby channel storms)
 - Better error handling during bot startup
+- No wait after the last bot in a batch

 #### 3. **Improved Realtime Client** (`supabase-client.ts`)